mramshaw/Alexa-Stuff/README.md

 Human–computer interaction (once referred to as __HCI__) is a very old research topic.
 Likewise, Interactive voice response (__IVR__) has been on the technology horizon for quite some time too.
-With Alexa and other simliar products the promise of all of this research has finally reached maturity (which doesn't mean to say that further improvement is not possible - in fact, I am sure all of these products will continue to evolve and improve).
+With Alexa and other similiar products the promise of all of this research has finally reached maturity (which doesn't mean to say that further improvement is not possible - in fact, I am sure all of these products will continue to evolve and improve).
 What has finally been delivered is a full-fledged voice-user